 If you go to your pediatrician, they will usually prescribe oral nystatin or fluconazole for you and baby.
 These are antifungal options that have been proven effective.

 If you are a natural mama like me and want to try to avoid these if possible, we have some excellent options for you.

 Probiotics found in yogurt and breastmilk are a great place to start.
 If your baby is too young for yogurt there are safe probiotics for infants that you can look into.
-My doula recommended rubbing the infant safe dose of acidophilus on my nipple while breastfeeding, as this has benefits for you and baby through direct contact with your nipple and baby’s infected area.
-Keep in mind, nursing will be more difficult than usual for you and baby, but if you can get baby to latch on this should begin to resolve the infection.
+My doula recommended rubbing a serving of acidophilus powder on my nipple while breastfeeding, as this benefits both you and baby and your infected areas.
+Keep in mind, nursing may be difficult, but if you can get baby to latch on this should begin to resolve the bacterial imbalance.